nanopack/portal/README.md

  - **msg**: Success message

 ## Todo
+- vip testing
 - balance vips across cluster
-- add vips through cli
+- redis cluster init to get and set certs and vips

 ## Changelog
 - Added ability to specify interface when registering a service